 - Public Adjuster – Is an advocate for the insurance customer, not the insurance company (requires a different type of license)

-How To Get An Insurance Adjuster License In Illinois
+How to Get Your Insurance Adjuster License in Illinois

 The State of Illinois does not offer a Resident Insurance Adjuster License and does not require a license to practice insurance claims adjusting within the state.

 This doesn’t, however, mean that your work is done.